SpirosArk/IsPalindrome/README.md

   In order for terminal outputs to be easier to read I used Fore from colorama.
 If the output is palindrome it gets colored Green while if it is not it is colored Red.

-  /*This may creates an output problem on some terminals.
+  *This may creates an output problem on some terminals.
 For example in my case:

         i) works perfect on online IDE and Microsoft Visual Studio Code

         ii) Returns Ascii color characters before the input if I execute the script through windows cmd*/

 In order to check if the script runs correct I accessed MIT's free wordlist on URl: https://www.mit.edu/~ecprice/wordlist.10000 with 10000 free english words.